Updated on: 3/6/2019

 Detective Vik Mauro has asked anyone who witnessed the crash to email [email protected] or call 425-401-7746.

-This is not the only recent suspected DUI incident in the Federal Way area.
+This is not the only recent suspected drunk driving accident in the Federal Way area.
 On Wednesday evening, a 63-year-old man drove his pickup truck off the road and struck a power pole.
 Police noted the smell of alcohol at the scene and, upon questioning, the suspect replied, “I drank, I drank, I drank, I drank.”
 The man had a previous DUI conviction in 1997.
 Earlier in December, a driver suspected of DUI was arrested by Federal Way police after a hit and run.

 Drunk drivers can face criminal and civil penalties

 A drunk driver can be arrested and booked under suspicion of driving under the influence even if they haven’t yet caused any injuries or property damages.
 Once a suspected drunk driver has injured or killed someone, they can be booked on charges of vehicular assault or vehicular homicide.

 But the criminal case isn’t the entire legal battle for victims.
 Criminal cases focus on whether or not a driver should be punished for committing a crime; drivers who are convicted of DUI may face jail time, losing their license, or paying a fine directly to the state.
 If they have damaged someone’s property or hurt or killed them, that may change what they’re charged with or how severely they’re punished, but the criminal trial is not about who will pay the victims’ expenses for medical bills, lost work, or funeral costs.